tqhuy2018/Casper-Kotlin-sdk/Docs/CLValue.md

 Tuple3 will take 3 items:  innerCLType1,  innerCLType2,  innerCLType3

 These innerCLType variables are lateinit var, which means that they can be initialized or not, depends on the CLType.
-For example if the CLType is primitive, then the 3 variable innerCLType1, innerCLType2, innerCLType3 is not used and not initialized.
+For example if the CLType is primitive (Bool, I32, I64, U8, U32 ...) , then the 3 variables: innerCLType1, innerCLType2, innerCLType3 is not used and not initialized.

 If the CLType is List, then the innerCLType1 is used in initialized, while innerCLType2 and innerCLType3 is not.

 If the CLType is Map, then the innerCLType1, innerCLType2 are in used and initialized, while innerCLType3 is not.

+If the CLType is Tuple3, all the innerCLType1, innerCLType2, innerCLType3 are used.

 #### Examples of declaring the CLType object for some types: